MonkeeSock/DnDWiki2/content/Campaigns/Ackriel Island Campaign/Ackriel Island Session Notes/Ackriel Island Session 17.md

 After retrieving the sword in the stone, flametongue, the party went after [[Helena]] in the swamp.

 As they approached [[Helena]]'s hut they began to feel, strange and malevolent magic in the area.
 They were watched by [[Helena]]'s familiar, a black cat as they approached.
-The party used the crow's feather to get personal details about [[Helena]], learning she was the daughter of Baba Yaga.
+The party used the crow's feather to get personal details about [[Helena]], learning she was the daughter of [[Baba Yaga]].
 They also learned of her previous encounters with [[Kelmac]] and how she was reluctant to confront him.

 The party at first tried to negotiate with [[Helena]] for [[Percy]]'s blood but were unsuccessful. [[Violet]] disguised herself as [[Kelmac]] to intimidate her which was a good idea but ultimately unsuccessful.